DLiNa/dlina.github.io/_posts/2015-06-06-Longest-German-Language-Theatre-Plays.md

 9. Goethe, Johann Wolfgang: Faust.
 Der Tragödie zweiter Teil (46,180 words)
 10. Müller, Friedrich (Maler Müller): Golo und Genovefa (45,904 words)

 No doubt about it, [Arno Holz](https://en.wikipedia.org/wiki/Arno_Holz) rules them all.
-His monstrous naturalistic drama _Ignorabimus_ from 1913 is a fair 500-pager as shows [a quick glance into the catalog of the German National Library](http://d-nb.info/573829322).
+His monstrous naturalistic drama _Ignorabimus_ from 1913 is a fair 500-pager as shows [a quick glance into the catalogue of the German National Library](http://d-nb.info/573829322).

-And for the fans, this is our query for the second list, using eXist-db ("textgrid-repository-dramas" is the name of our collection):
+For the fans, this is our query for the second list, using eXist-db ("textgrid-repository-dramas" is the name of our collection):
 {% highlight xquery %}
 xquery version "3.0";
 declare namespace tei = "http://www.tei-c.org/ns/1.0";